Prescription drugs, medical devices boost J&J in Q4

 J&J’s one-shot vaccine rang up $1.62 billion in sales in the last quarter of 2021, or more than double what it had recorded before the quarter, as drugstores and clinics started doling out booster shots.

-The vaccine debuted last year and wound up bringing in $2.38 billion, or slightly less than what company leaders have said they expected.
+The vaccine wound up bringing in $2.38 billion last year, or slightly less than what company leaders have said they expected.
 J&J said Tuesday that it forecasts vaccine sales of $3 billion to $3.5 billion this year too, as countries continue to fight variants of the coronavirus.

 J&J has said it doesn’t intend to profit from the vaccine.